Benezivas/algobattle/docs/instructor/problem/annotations.md

     This is an advanced feature and will make most sense to you if you already understand [validation context](https://docs.pydantic.dev/latest/concepts/validators/#validation-context).

 Algobattle will include certain useful data in the validation context.
-The full list of available keys are:
+The full list of available keys is:

 `max_size`
 : Contains the maximum allowed instance size of the current fight.
 Will always be present.